hallvaaw/awesome-biological-image-analysis/README.md

 - [ImageJ.JS](https://github.com/imjoy-team/imagej.js) - Image analysis in the browser with ImageJ.
 - [ImagePy](https://github.com/Image-Py/imagepy) - ImagePy is an open source image processing framework written in Python.
 - [napari](https://github.com/napari/napari) - napari is a fast, interactive, multi-dimensional image viewer for Python.
+- [napari-J](https://github.com/MontpellierRessourcesImagerie/napari-J) - A plugin to exchange data with FIJI and to use FIJI image analysis from napari.
 - [OpenCV](https://github.com/opencv/opencv) - OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
 - [PYME](https://github.com/python-microscopy/python-microscopy) - an open-source application suite for light microscopy acquisition, data storage, visualization, and analysis.
 - [Scikit-image](https://github.com/scikit-image/scikit-image) - scikit-image is a collection of algorithms for image processing.